Oakleon/git-join-repos/README.md

 # Git Repository Join

 Combines separate git repositories into a single monolithic git repository, prepending the source repo name to every commit message.
-It only includes one selectable branche from each repository (default is master), but otherwise complete version history is maintained.
+It only includes one selectable branch ('master' by default) from each repository, but otherwise complete version history is maintained.
 Mainly just a convenient bash wrapper around git commands.

 ## Usage